dstar55/100-words-design-patterns-java/README.md

 $  cd /src/main/java/com/hundredwordsgof/bridge
 ```

+* Structure

+The Implementator interface defines the interface for implementation classes (concrete implementers).
+The ConcreteImplementator class implements the Implementator interface and defines its concrete implementation.
+The Abstraction abstract class defines the abstraction interface, maintains a reference to an object of type Implementator,
+and the link between the abstraction and the implementer is called a Bridge.
+The RefinedAbstracion extends the interface defined by Abstraction.

 * Known uses
   * [JDBC-ODBC Bridge](https://docs.oracle.com/javase/7/docs/technotes/guides/jdbc/bridge.html)
   * [AWT](https://docs.oracle.com/javase/8/docs/technotes/guides/awt/), it provides an abstraction layer which maps onto the native OS the windowing support.